SAI3D: Segment Any Instance in 3D Scenes: Conclusion

 \section{Conclusion}

-We have introduced \ours, a novel approach for zero-shot 3D instance segmentation.
+We introduce \ours, a novel approach for zero-shot 3D instance segmentation.
 Our method offers an efficient alternative to supervised methods which are confined to specific datasets and hence inhibit broader applicability in open-world scenarios.
 The technique we presented builds upon the power of 2D and 3D segmentation techniques, and a novel progressive region-growing algorithm, which smartly merges the 3D superpoints into object masks that define the final 3D instance segmentation.

-Through our evaluation on ScanNet and ScanNet++, we demonstrated that our approach significantly outperforms prior unsupervised methods like SAM3D in class-agnostic segmentation, and even surpass fully-supervised Mask3D models trained with 3D annotations on the more challenging ScanNet++ dataset.
+Through our evaluation on ScanNet, ScanNet++ and Matterport3D datasets, we demonstrate that our approach significantly outperforms prior unsupervised methods like SAM3D in class-agnostic segmentation, and even surpass fully supervised Mask3D models trained with 3D annotations on the more challenging ScanNet++ dataset.
 This success underscores the potential of leveraging geometric primitives and multi-view consistency to achieve high-quality instance segmentation in complex 3D scenes, without using 3D labeled data.

-\paragraph{Limitations.} Our method fundamentally relies on accurate 2D segmentation results.
-This constitutes the main limitation of our method.
-As our approach builds a scene graph based on 3D primitives and computes an affinity matrix based on 2D masks, incorrect 2D masks naturally result in unreliable affinities, thus affecting the fine segmentation results.
-Though we design a simple voting scheme to avoid this error, designing a more advanced 2D mask aggregation mechanism should be a promising direction.
+\textbf{Limitations.} Our method fundamentally relies on accurate 2D segmentation results \yd{and reliable 2D-3D alignment}.
+As our approach builds a scene graph based on 3D primitives and computes an affinity matrix based on 2D masks \yd{through 2D-3D lifting}, incorrect 2D masks \yd{or camera poses} naturally result in unreliable affinities, thus affecting the fine segmentation results. \yd{Though several techniques are designed to better leverage geometry priors and multi-view consensus,} designing a more advanced 2D mask aggregation mechanism should be a promising direction.

-Another limitation of our approach is the running speed.
-As our approach involves aggregating 2D mask segmentation from images, the total processing time could linearly scale with the number of images.
-This makes it difficult to apply our method in large-scale scenes.
+Another limitation is the running speed.
+As our approach involves aggregating 2D mask segmentation from images, the total processing time linearly scale with the number of images making it difficult to apply in large-scale scenes.
 Designing a more efficient algorithm without iterating over all images is another important future direction.

 {

 }